 All buildings, no matter the age, benefit from and require regular care.
 In fact, often the best preservation work is achieved through consistent maintenance.
 In that spirit, VHF has created this page to help you keep up with your building’s needs and the challenges that can arise from caring for an aging structure.
 Below you will find maintenance tips and tricks, advice for common problems and several resources about home / building repair.

-In November 2017, VHF visited several significant heritage buildings and spoke with their owners and stewards who are actively maintaining them.
+For Maintenance Week in November 2017, VHF visited several significant heritage buildings and spoke with their owners and stewards who are actively maintaining them.
 Watch our short video to learn how maintenance benefits a listed heritage home, the Walter and Mary Chan house in Strathcona and the iconic Marine Building.
 VHF would like to thank all participants for their assistance in making this video possible.

 Prep your house for winter weather and join us in celebrating maintenance for older buildings.
 Below are 8 tips to help kickstart your winter maintenance from our expert, John Quinton.

 All maintenance tips and information have been developed and reviewed with contractor John Quinton.
 With over 30 years of industry experience, John is well-versed in historic construction and heritage conservation practices.
-He is a long-standing member of VHF’s Board of Directors.

-We would like to extend our thanks to John and to the other Board and staff members who have helped us illustrate important tasks for our 8 days of maintenance, allowing us to photograph them in action!
+We would like to extend our thanks to John and to the VHF Board and staff members who have helped us illustrate important tasks for our 8 days of maintenance, allowing us to photograph them in action!
 We’d also like to thank Martin Knowles for all of our Maintenance Week photography.

 With Vancouver’s mild climate the biggest cause of a home feeling cold is drafts.
 Making sure your house has adequate weather stripping around doors and windows can go a long way to keeping your house warm and comfortable.
 Weather stripping should fit snugly and form a seal through compression – nothing should rattle.
 While you’re at it, inspect wooden sills and gently prod the frames to search for signs of water infiltration or deterioration – soft wood, peeling paint or failing putty.
 These can be more fully repaired in the spring.